Juicy Stove Top Chicken Thighs Recipe

 Notes

-• Both boneless and bone-in chicken thighs can be used; however, note that bone-in thighs will take longer to cook as the bones add mass.
-Use an Instant Read Meat Thermometer to check for doneness – chicken is cooked through when the internal temperature registers at 165˚F.
+- Both boneless and bone-in chicken thighs can be used; however, note that bone-in thighs will take longer to cook as the bones add mass.
+Use a Meat Thermometer to check for doneness – chicken is cooked through when the internal temperature registers at 165˚F.

-• After adding in the butter and garlic, a splash of chicken broth will help to scrape up all the bits on the bottom of the pan.
+- After adding in the butter and garlic, a splash of chicken broth will help to scrape up all the bits from the bottom of the pan.

 Nutrition